A-Social-Ninjas-Network/brighterplanet.github.com/consumer.md

 ## Libraries ##

-Brighter Planet is developing libraries for several popular programming languages to streamline the integration of our web services into youur application.
+Brighter Planet is developing libraries for several popular programming languages to streamline the integration of our web services into your application.

 ### Ruby ###